Herbert Gast a.k.a Albert

 Albert was a German farmer from Silesia, enrolled in the army in WWII to fight in France, taken prisoner and then liberated.

-The booklet shown below was printed in 2013, a year after Albert passed away, 25 copies given to his family, mine, his friends.
+The booklet shown below was printed in 2013, a year after Albert passed away, 25 copies given to his family, mine and his friends.